iOS Custom Accuracy Drill: Control Where Every Shot Lands

 The Custom Accuracy Drill always starts from a single default drill that is available to every user, even without PRO Access.
 It is always visible at the top of the Custom Drills list and cannot be deleted.

-• maximum offset goal
+• maximum accuracy goal

 • indoor firing distance